Bad Personal Statement Examples and What to Do Instead

 There’s no need to explain what a specific disease is to the admissions committee.
 This only uses up your valuable space, and it could sound like you are trying to prove how much you already know.
 Be careful about how you word your success.
 Remember, you are only at the very beginning of your medical journey.
 You still have much to learn, so be humble.
 Is it “my” research or “our” research?

-“Walking into the office, I heard a most unsettling sound—a distinctive, screeching, painful yelp audible throughout the clinic.
+Walking into the office, I heard a most unsettling sound—a distinctive, screeching, painful yelp audible throughout the clinic.
 I instantly knew what case I would be seeing next: Whooping cough.
-When I saw Brody, a toddler, I knew exactly what was happening to him.
-I had spent the last two years performing research on the bacteria that caused the disease, Bordetella pertussis.
-Describing elements of the microbe’s pathogenesis and explaining how our research could improve vaccine efficacy was comforting to the family.
-My research experiences have ignited a passion to be at the cutting edge of medicine, always seeking to improve patient care so that in the future, I can come to a family like Brody’s with a better prognosis.”
+When I saw Brody, a toddler, I knew exactly what was happening to him because I had spent the last two years on a team researching Bordetella pertussis.
+Discussing how our research could improve vaccine efficacy brought the family some hope for the future during a tough time.
+My research experiences have ignited a passion to be at the cutting edge of medicine, always seeking to improve patient care so that one day, I can come to a family like Brody’s with a better prognosis.

 Negatively Calling Out a Previous Rejection